Elvric/ClassNotes/Winter2018/Comp310.md

 ## Paravirtualization
 The guest OS is modified so that it is aware that it is a VM.
 This is done by removing some of complexity needed to support unmodified OS, ie: have the binary rewritting already done in the OS rather than having to do it dynamically.
 The applications themselves see no changes.

+---
+# 03-04-2018
+# Protection
+Referes to the activity of controlling the access of programs, processes, or users.
+Enforced through password associated with a user.
+Policies: what is enforced (access to mycourse page).
+Protectin was first thought of in multi programming to protect one program from another.
+Kernel memory is shared between processes but the user memory is not.

+## Introduction
+- Reasons
+    - Need to ensure that each program component in the system uses resources consistent with stated policies.
+- Reliability
+    - Be able to detect event at the interfaces between subsystems.
+    - This detection can often prevent a malfunctioning subsystem from contaminating a healthy subsystem.
+    - Distinguish between authorized and unauthorized usage.
+- Where
+    - Done by the OS and applications
+    - Application created entities should be protected by the application itself and not only depend on the OS itself.

+### Policy
+State what are the rules that must be respected

+### Mechanisms
+How the policies are going to be enforced.

+## Terminology
+- Objects refers to both hardware and software objects.
+Software include programs, files, semaphores.
+Hardware: CPU, memory segments.
+- A computer system is collection of processes and objects
+- *need-to-know* a process needs to have accesss to only those objects that are essential for the process.

+- A process operates in a protection domain that specifies the resources the process may access.
+    - Each domain defines a set of objects and the types of operations that may be invoked on each object.
+Domain may not always be disjoint.
+    - The ability to execute an operation on an object is an access right.
+    - A domain is a collection of access rights -  each of which is an ordered pair <object-name,rights-set>

+## Protection domains
+Assocation between process and a domain may be static or dynamic
+- static
+    - we should be able to change the domain contents
+    - if a process reads in phase 1 and writes in phase 2 the needs will change with time.
+    - With static we will have both read and write permision violiating the *need to know* principal since read is not essential to part 2.
+- dynamic
+    - switch domain as processes need new permissions controling that switching.